jlleongarcia/jlleongarcia/content/blog/ai-helpers.md

 ---
-title: "Can AI be: Neuromarketer, PPT Creator..."
+title: "Can [AI] be the all in one Assistant?"
 date: 2024-10-21
 draft: false
 tags: ["dev"]
-summary: 'Make AI be helpful.
+summary: 'Make AI be helpful with an AIssistant: Neuromarketer, PPT Creator...
 While learning to make Streamlit better.'
 url: 'ai-useful-yet-simple'
 ---